 When coal is mined, asbestos fibers can become airborne and can easily be inhaled and/or ingested.
 In addition to mining coal from the Earth, workers were also at risk for asbestos exposure around machinery.
-Mining equipment, panels, welding blankets, and many other equipment used were all insulated with asbestos.
+Mining equipment, panels, welding blankets, and many other types of equipment used were all insulated with asbestos.